Kilonova and Optical Afterglow from Binary Neutron Star Mergers. I. Luminosity Function and Color Evolution: Viewing-angle-dependent Properties and Luminosity Function of Kilonovae and Optical Afterglows

 \subsection{Viewing-angle-dependent Properties}

-The $gri$ bands are typically used by present and future survey projects \citep[e.g., the Zwicky Transient Facility abbreviated as ZTF and the Large Synoptic Survey Telescope;][]{graham2019,lsst2009} while some survey instruments \citep[e.g., the Wide Field Infrared Survey Telescope and the Wide Field Infrared Transient Explorer;][]{hounsell2018,lourie2020,frostig2021} designed for dedicated follow-up observations in the near-infrared bands (e.g., $J$ and $H$ bands) will operate in the near future.
-As shown in Figure \ref{fig3}, we plot the on-axis kilonova and afterglow lightcurves in $griJ$ bands.
-The luminosity ratios between afterglow and kilonova are shown in the bottom of each panel of Figure \ref{fig3}.
-We find that for the on-axis case, the brightness of afterglow is always larger than that of the kilonova, especially during the early and late stages.
-In such a case, kilonova emission would be outshone by the afterglow emission and is difficult to be identified.
-Only a small amount of afterglows ($\sim20\%$) are dimmer than the associated kilonovae at the kilonova peak time, in which case the kilonovae could be identified as a fast-evolving bump on top of the afterglow lightcurve.
-For the on-axis case, if one wants to identify a kilonova signal from an sGRB afterglow lightcurve, the best detection period would be a few days after the BNS mergers, when the afterglow-to-kilonova luminosity ratio reaches the minimum value.
+The $gri$ bands are typically used by present and future survey projects \citep[e.g., ZTF, the Multichannel Photometric Survey Telescope abbreviated as Mephisto, the Wide Field Survey Telescope abbreviated as WFST, and the Large Synoptic Survey Telescope abbreviated as LSST\footnote{{LSST has been newly named as the Vera Rubin Observatory.}};][Er et al. 2022, in preparation; Kong et al. 2022, in preparation]{graham2019,lsst2009} while some survey instruments \citep[e.g., the Wide Field Infrared Survey Telescope abbreviated as WFIRST\footnote{{WFIRST has been newly named the Nancy Grace Roman Space Telescope.}} and the Wide Field Infrared Transient Explorer;][]{hounsell2018,lourie2020,frostig2021} designed for dedicated follow-up observations in the near-infrared bands (e.g., $J$ and $H$ bands) will operate in the near future.
+As shown in Figure \ref{fig3}, we plot the on-axis kilonova and afterglow lightcurves in $griJ$ bands.The luminosity ratios between afterglow and kilonova are shown in the bottom of each panel of Figure \ref{fig3}.
+We find that for the on-axis case, only {$\lesssim50\%$} afterglows are dimmer than the associated kilonovae at the kilonova peak time, in which case the kilonovae could be identified as a fast-evolving significant bump on top of the afterglow lightcurve. {More specifically, $\sim15\%$ of the kilonovae would be more than tenfold as bright as the associated afterglows, while $\sim35\%$ of the on-axis kilonovae would be brighter than the afterglows by a factor of $\sim1-10$.} The brightness of {$\gtrsim50\%$} of the afterglows is always larger than that of the associated kilonovae, especially during the early and late stages.
+In such a case, kilonova emission would be outshone by the afterglow emission and is difficult to be identified. {If one wants to identify the potential kilonova emission in afterglow emission via optical serendipitous observations \citep[e.g.,][]{berger2013,jin2015,wu2021,ahumada2021}, a few criteria are required: 1. the event is nearby so that the observed emission can last for $\gtrsim1 - 2\,{\rm days}$; 2. the early-stage afterglow lightcurve has a high-cadence record; 3. a significant excess of kilonova emission with respect to the afterglow lightcurve.} The best detection period would be a few days after the BNS mergers, when the afterglow-to-kilonova luminosity ratio reaches the minimum value.
 Meanwhile, we find that the infrared bands, e.g., $i$ and $J$, are better for searching and identifying kilonovae from afterglow lightcurves, thanks to the longer durations for kilonova emission in redder bands.